alertlogic/al_agents/README.md

 On linux, if you are using syslog-ng and desire to skip an attempt at detection, you may run the al_agent::syslog_ng recipe independently.
 Logging changes are added under the installation's subdirectory in a file named `alertlogic.conf`

 ### al_agent::selinux
 On linux, if you are using selinux and desire to skip an attempt at detection, you may run the al_agent::selinux recipe independently.
 This recipe will add a selinux policy to allow for logging to port 1514.
+This recipe does not enable nor disable selinux policy enforcement.

 ### al_agent::install
 On linux, should you desire to install the package, configure and provision the machine you may run this recipe independently.